 While Google Ads might have a further reach (around 98% of the web), paid social ads give you more control over who sees your ads.
 Social ads can be found on the big social platforms, including Facebook, Instagram, Twitter and LinkedIn.
 It’s a similar concept to Google ads but found on social media.

 For many businesses, PPC seems like some big scary thing, too expensive or time-consuming for them to get into.
 Or else something that only the big brands get involved in.
 But the truth is, PPC ads can be hugely beneficial to smaller businesses struggling to be found over bigger competitors.
 PPC ads can give you a huge advantage, getting your brand name seen ahead of others in search results and increasing awareness.
 And it’s not as scary as it seems!
 With our help, PPC advertising can be as simple as 1,2,3.
-At Lion Spirit Media, we use PPC advertising as a key part of our SEO service, helping you be found online and showcase your business at its best.
+At Lion Spirit Media, we use PPC advertising as a key part of our Paid Ads Management service and can be used in conjunction with our SEO service, helping you be found online and showcase your business at its best.
 Our experts can help your find your ROAR, and amplify it through PPC.
 If you’d like to find out more, just get in touch with the team to book your free consultation.